- Normal precautions

 You are advised to remain vigilant if traveling by road in Sofala province due to several armed attacks on vehicular traffic since August 2019.
 These attacks have targeted both civilians and members of the security forces.
 In particular, you are advised to avoid non-essential travel on the EN1 between the towns of Inchope and Gorongosa, and on the EN6 between Tica and Inchope.

-Any Irish citizens already in Mozambique are advised not to travel to the province of Cabo Delgado, due to a series of armed attacks on local civilians and security forces since October 2017, which have intensified throughout 2020.
+Any Irish citizens already in Mozambique are advised not to travel to the province of Cabo Delgado, due to a series of armed attacks on local civilians and security forces since October 2017, which have intensified throughout 2020 and in 2021.
 These attacks have resulted in the loss of life and destruction of property, including the burning of vehicles and homes.
 In particular you are advised to avoid travelling to the districts of Mocímboa da Praia, Macomia, Palma, Nangade, Quissanga, Mueda, Ibo, Meluco, Ancuabe, Metuge and Muidumbe, including islands off the coast.
 If you decide to travel to Cabo Delgado please be aware that there is an increased security presence on the ground, and you should follow the advice of local authorities.
 You should also closely monitor national, local and social media for any updates.

 Please also consider our travel advice in relation to the ongoing security situation in Cabo Delgado.